 A native of the Southeast, Andrew Olmsted was raised in Atlanta, GA and attended the College of Charleston after graduating as salutatorian of his high school class.
 While earning a B.S. in Marine Biology, Andrew completed independent studies on Coral Reef Ecology and the Formation of Carbonate Island Chains in the Bahamas.
 In addition, he taught oceanography to elementary-aged children and worked for a local aquaculture facility.
 Andrew currently serves as the Founder and Chapter President of the Seattle College of Charleston Alumni Association.

 After graduating from the College of Charleston, Andrew moved to Alaska to work aboard commercial fishing boats in the Bering Sea.
 He worked as a subcontractor for the National Oceanic and Atmospheric Administration, where he documented catch efforts while monitoring crews for compliance with maritime laws and regulations.
 An illness in the family brought him back to Atlanta, where he managed a division of an environmental consultation firm which focused on water quality issues, shoreline restoration and sedimentation control.
 After developing an interest in the litigation behind many of his consultation projects, Andrew took a job at a leading Atlanta law firm before attending law school.

-In his free time, Andrew can be found skiing on the slopes of Alpental in the winter or camping, spearfishing and boating around the Puget Sound in warmer months.
+In his free time, Andrew enjoys skiing and working as a ski instructor in the winter and camping, spearfishing and kayaking around the Puget Sound in warmer months.